mikependon/RepoDB.NET/pages/features/bulkoperations.md

 It is leveraging the ADO.NET `SqlBulkCopy` class of the both `System.Data.SqlClient` and the `Microsoft.Data.SqlClient` namespaces.

 For [BulkInsert](/operation/bulkinsert) operation, it simply calls the `WriteToServer()` method to bring all the data into the database.
-No additional logic is implied.
+Unless you would like to bring the newly generated identities back to the application after the execution, there is no additional logic is implied.

-For [BulkDelete](/operation/bulkdelete), [BulkMerge](/operation/bulkmerge) and [BulkUpdate](/operation/bulkupdate) operations, an implied logic and technique has been utilized.
+For the [BulkDelete](/operation/bulkdelete), [BulkMerge](/operation/bulkmerge) and [BulkUpdate](/operation/bulkupdate) operations, an implied logic and technique has been utilized.

+Image below shows the data flow of the [BulkMerge](/operation/bulkmerge) operation.

 <img src="../../assets/images/site/bulk-merge.png" />

 Basically, a pseudo-temporary table will be created in the database under the transaction context.
 It then uses the [BulkInsert](/operation/bulkinsert) operation to target that pseudo-temporary table and process the data afterwards.
 Through this technique, we brought all the data together from the client application into the database server (at one-go) and process them together at the same time.

-You can maximize the execution by targetting your underlying table `indexes` via qualifiers, simply pass a list of [Field](/class/field) objects.
-The library will then create a `clustered index` on the pseudo-temporary table using your qualifiers and do the actual `join statements` using that `clustered index`.
+You can maximize the execution by targetting your underlying table indexes via qualifiers, simply pass a list of [Field](/class/field) objects.
+The library will then create a CLUSTERED INDEX on the pseudo-temporary table through the passed qualifiers and do the actual joins to the original table using that index.

-> If you have not passed any qualifiers, the `PrimaryKey` will be used by default.
-If the `PrimaryKey` is not present, it will use the `Identity` field instead.
+> If you have not passed any qualifiers, the primary column will be used by default.
+If the primary column is not present, it will use the identify column instead.

-###### Supported Objects
+#### Supported Objects

+Below are the following objects supported by the bulk operations.

+- System.DataTable
+- System.Data.Common.DbDataReader
-- `System.DataTable`
+- IEnumerable&lt;T&gt;
-- `System.Data.Common.DbDataReader`
+- ExpandoObject
-- `IEnumerable<T>`
+- IDictionary&lt;string, object&gt;

 #### Operation SQL Statements